christielau/portfolio/pages/home.md

 tags:
   - nav
 ---
-# Hello, I'm Christie! :information_desk_person:
+# Hello, I'm Christie! <i class="twa twa-2x twa-information-desk-person"></i>

 I'm a London-based user experience and service designer with psychology and human-computer interaction background.
 Using research insights, I design products and services to address user needs and business objectives.

-I'm a Skillshare teacher and my class  <a href="https://skl.sh/2TOE5Qc" target="_blank">"How to Create a Storyboard: Bring Your Product/Service Concept to Life in 20 minutes"</a> has won the grand prize in the Skillshare Contest for First Time Business and Technology Teachers. :eyes: <a href="https://skl.sh/2TOE5Qc" target="_blank">Watch my class now ></a>
+I'm a Skillshare teacher and my class  <a href="https://skl.sh/2TOE5Qc" target="_blank">"How to Create a Storyboard: Bring Your Product/Service Concept to Life in 20 minutes"</a> has won the grand prize in the Skillshare Contest for First Time Business and Technology Teachers. <i class="twa twa-eyes"></i> <a href="https://skl.sh/2TOE5Qc" target="_blank">Watch my class now ></a>

 I'll be speaking at General Assembly's event <a href="https://www.eventbrite.co.uk/e/evolving-into-fintech-as-a-uxer-tickets-59760055936" target="_blank">Evolving into Fintech as a UXer</a> on 25th April.
-See you there! :blush:
+See you there! <i class="twa twa-blush"></i>